abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ## Step 2: Clone the Project

 In order to develop the project, you need to clone it to your local.
 After clicking on the code button, select your preferred cloning method and copy the link.
 You can run the copied link on your local machine with the `git clone` command, but we will use GitHub Desktop.
-Press `Open with Github Desktop` and the repo will be installed on your local machine.
+Press `Open with GitHub Desktop` and the repo will be installed on your local machine.

 or alternatively use the `git clone https://github.com/username/abp.git` command